dvandyk/wilson/README.md

 [Github's issue system](https://github.com/wilson-eft/wilson/issues).

-## Contributors
+## Maintainer and Contributors

+The wilson maintainer is Jason Aebischer.
-In alphabetical order:
+Contributors to Wilson are, in alphabetical order:

 - Jason Aebischer
 - Danny van Dyk